res-it/jenres-docs/README.md

 ⚠️ Verify the data that will be shared with the Jenres APIs.
 Make sure the URL is of the type `https://jenres-api.aws.res-it.com`.

-At this point, you can start using Jenres by creating the first issue and naming @jenres-app in the issue.
+At this point, you can start using Jenres by creating the first issue and naming @jenres in the issue.

 For any problems or questions, do not hesitate to contact by opening issues in the repository [github.com/res-it/jenres-docs](https://github.com/res-it/jenres-docs/issues)